Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 The waters at Anse Mamin are teeming with marine life including tropical fish, turtles and colorful corals.

-The best spot at Anse Mamin for snorkeling is at the far end near the large rock formations.
+I found that the best spot for snorkeling is at the far end of the beach near the large rock formations.

 Here’s exactly what it looks like: